yuliu616/gui-demo-vue/README.md

 > this project use vue cli based environment config,
 > the config file is defined in `/.env`, `/.env.development`, `/.env.production`.
+> for description and spec of config, refer to `/src/model/GuiConfig.ts`.

 ## Debugging